Bounds for Rayleigh-B\'enard convection between free-slip boundaries with an imposed heat flux: Introduction

-\paragraph{Introduction.--- } (RB) convection, the buoyancy-driven motion of a fluid confined between horizontal plates, is a cornerstone of fluid mechanics.
-Its applications include atmospheric and ocean physics, astrophysics, and industrial engineering~\cite[Ch.~3]{Lappa2009}, and due to its rich dynamics it has also become a paradigm to investigate pattern formation and nonlinear phenomena~\cite{Ahlers2009}.
+(RB) convection, the buoyancy-driven motion of a fluid confined between horizontal plates, is a cornerstone of fluid mechanics.
+Its applications include atmospheric and oceanic physics, astrophysics, and industrial engineering~\citep[Chapter 3]{Lappa2010}, and due to its rich dynamics it has also become a paradigm to investigate pattern formation and nonlinear phenomena~\citep{Ahlers2009}.

 One of the fundamental questions in the study of convection is to which extent the flow enhances the transport of heat across the layer.
 Precisely, one would like to relate the Nusselt number {\Nu} (the nondimensional measure of the heat transfer enhancement) to the parameters of the fluid and the strength of the thermal forcing.
 These are described, respectively, by the Prandtl and Rayleigh numbers $\Pran=\nu/\kappa$ and $\Ra=\alpha g h^3\Delta /(\nu\kappa)$, where $\alpha$ is the fluid's thermal expansion coefficient, $\nu$ is its kinematic viscosity, $\kappa$ is its thermal diffusivity, $h$ is the dimensional height of the layer, $g$ is the gravitational acceleration, and $\Delta$ is the average temperature drop across the layer.
+It is generally expected that for large Rayleigh numbers the Nusselt number obeys a simple scaling law of the form $\Nu\sim\Pran^{a}\Ra^{b}$.
+However, different phenomenological arguments predict different scaling exponents in the ranges $-1/4\leq a \leq 1/2$ and $2/7\leq b \leq 1/2$~\citep[see Tables I and II in][]{Ahlers2009}, and the available experimental evidence in the high-{\Ra} regime is controversial~\citep{Ahlers2009}.

-Various phenomenological arguments predict that for large Rayleigh numbers $\Nu\sim\Pran^{a}\Ra^{b}$ with different scaling exponents, $-1/4\leq a \leq 1/2$ and $2/7\leq b \leq 1/2$~\cite[Tables I--II]{Ahlers2009}.
-However, the experimental evidence is controversial in this regime (see Ref.~\cite{Ahlers2009} for a review) and the computational cost of fully resolved simulations at high {\Ra} is often prohibitive.
-For these reasons, rigorous analysis of the equations that ostensibly describe RB convection provides essential guidance to understand the observed discrepancies and build a consistent theory.
+Discrepancies in the measurements are often attributed to differences in the boundary conditions (BCs) or in the Prandtl number.
+From the modelling point of view, eight basic configurations of RB convection can be identified depending on the Prandtl number (finite or infinite), the BCs for the fluid's temperature (fixed temperature or fixed flux), and the BCs for its velocity (no-slip or free-slip).
+Two-dimensional simulations~\citep{Johnston2009,Goluskin2014a,VanDerPoel2014} have shown that changing the thermal BCs for given velocity BCs has no quantitative effect on {\Nu}, while replacing no-slip boundaries with free-slip ones can dramatically reduce the heat transfer through the appearance of zonal flows.
+However, zonal flows have not been observed in three dimensions~\citep{VanDerPoel2014} and how different BCs affect the {\Nu}-{\Ra}-{\Pran} relationship in general remains an open problem.